openshift/microshift/CONTRIBUTING.md

 MicroShift’s goal is to create a minimal core that can functionally operate as close to OpenShift as possible while maintaining a low resource impact.
-We are always looking for enhancement proposals, so feel free to create a pull-request and an additional document explaining your proposal.
+We are always looking for enhancement proposals, so feel free to create an enhancement issue with a link to a document that explains your proposal.
+The enhancement will be considered as long as it aligns with [MicroShift's design goals](https://github.com/redhat-et/microshift/blob/main/docs/design/design.md).

 ## Community